Why the Parsi community is divided over special prayers for the Ram temple

 ‘Extremely problematic’

-Journalist Freny Manekshaw, from Thane, said the community members are keen to know what transpired in these prayers.
+Journalist Freny Maneksha, from Thane, said the community members are keen to know what transpired in these prayers.
 “Parsis are fairly strict about certain rituals,” she told Scroll.
 “It seems strange to hold ‘Khushali nu Jashn’ for a Hindu temple.”

 Given the conservative bent of the community, which frowns, for instance, on Parsi women marrying outside the community, the prayers struck a discordant note.
-“In my knowledge, I have never come across special prayers like these for something outside of the community,” Manekshaw said.
+“In my knowledge, I have never come across special prayers like these for something outside of the community,” Maneksha said.

 She added: “The community should inquire about who took such a decision and what happened during these prayers.”